 - This was actually said word for word by Candace in an episode of Phineas and Ferb.
 Given the situation, it was perfectly justified....

 - To clarify, Candace was attacked by a dog trained to purposely hurt her and keep her away from her Love Interest.
 She comes screaming into her yard about how much she hates animals, and how stupid they are...on the very day her brothers have built an animal translator.
 Her mum says that at least "Perry likes [her]", but he's not exactly a normal animal...

 - And a few episodes seem to indicate that Perry doesn't even like her all that much.

 - Actually, Perry openly insulted her in only one episode so far.
 There actually are some episodes of Candace showing genuine kindness towards him and some episodes that shows Perry saving her life.

 - In The Mr. Men Show there's Mr Bump.
 Animals always attack him first even though there are other Mr Men or Little Misses who are much closer to reach.
-This ranges from bee's, reptiles, even fish.
+This ranges from bees to reptiles, and even fish.

-- In Spongebob Squarepants there's of course Squidward, who gets mauled by numerous animals, even his own plants hate at him.
+- In Spongebob Squarepants there's of course Squidward, who gets mauled by numerous animals, even his own plants hiss at him.